drskaf/Text-Sequence-LSTM/README.md

 ### Network building script

-This has all the codes needed to train an RNN network using Pytorch library.
+This has all the codes needed to train an RNN network using PyTorch library.
 The hyperparameters can be adjusted based on the training performance.

 ### Testing script

-This is Pytorch testing code block which generate text after giving the prime word.
+This is a PyTorch testing code block which generates text after giving the prime word.
 You can try different options based on the type of script you initially used for training.